-Legislative Bill 670 (Krist) was a juvenile justice legislative package which contained several pertinent sections relevant to the Juvenile Services Committee and Nebraska Coalition for Juvenile Justice.
+Legislative Bill 670 (Krist) was a juvenile justice legislative package which contained several pertinent sections relevant to the JSC and NCJJ.
 Amendments incorporated several other bills introduced, all of which resulted in:

 - changes to membership and duties of the Coalition (LB 670); - changes to provisions relating to a report on juvenile facilities and detention room confinement (LB 516); - a clean-up bill from the graduated response bill from 2017 (LB 673); - peace officers' duties regarding encounters with youth under age 11 (LB 774); - provisions for jurisdiction to make factual findings under the Uniform Child Custody Jurisdiction and Enforcement Act (LB826); and - provisions changed relating to placement and detention of juveniles (LB 1112).